AR Fox: All Elite Wrestling / Ring of Honor (2022–present)

 In October 2022, AR Fox began making appearances for All Elite Wrestling (AEW) on their AEW Dark and AEW Dark: Elevation programs.
 He picked up his first victory against Serpentico on the November 9 edition of Dark: Elevation.
 Fox made his AEW Dynamite debut on November 16, 2022, forming a trio with Top Flight (Dante Martin and Darius Martin) in a losing effort to Death Triangle.
 On November 30, it was reported AR Fox officially signed with AEW.
 Fox also makes sporadic appearances in AEW's sister promotion Ring of Honor (ROH), usually teaming with Top Flight in trios matches against various opponents.

 Following a loss to Orange Cassidy in a match for the AEW International Championship on the July 26, 2023 episode of Dynamite, AR Fox joined the Mogul Embassy after helping Swerve Strickland defeat Darby Allin, turning heel in the process.
 On the August 23 episode of Dynamite, Strickland kicked Fox out of Mogul Embassy after the duo were defeated by Allin and Nick Wayne in a tag team match, turning face once again in the process.
 On the November 4 episode of AEW Collision, Fox was defeated by Strickland.
 Fox would spend the majority of 2023 and 2024 wrestling on Collision, AEW Rampage, and ROH HonorClub.

+On May 9, 2026 (aired May 14) at ROH Supercard Showdown, Fox defeated Nick Wayne to win the ROH World Television Championship, marking his first championship in AEW/ROH.
+The following night at Supercard of Honor, Fox successfully defended his title against "Blackheart" Lio Rush.
+On June 13 (aired June 18) at Global Wars, Fox lost his title to Rush in a three-way match that involved Action Andretti, ending his reign at 33 days (though ROH recognizes his reign at 35 days).